robinheinze/game_library/README.md

 [ ] As a user, I would like to search for games in my collection

 [ ] As a user, I would like to view games by genre

+[ ] As a user, I would like to upload photos with my games, instead of just linking to a url

+[ ] As a user, I would like to rate each game and and write a review